aws-samples/sagemaker-studio-auto-shutdown-extension/README.md

 ## Installation Steps

+There are 2 ways to install this extension.

+### Automatic Installation on JupyterLab start-up

+Use this method if you have **IAM authentication (*not* SSO)** for all users in your SageMaker Studio domain.
+Follow the [README](auto-installer/README.md) in the auto-installer folder.

+### Manual Installation

 1. Open a Terminal session in your Sagemaker Studio's Jupyter Server.
 (You can do this by clicking File > New > Terminal)

 2. Download/Clone the current repository by running: